Mar 05, 2026

 Freelancing is one of the most direct ways to make money online without being an employee.
 You offer your skills directly to clients, work on a project-by-project basis, and build freelance income by invoicing for your work instead of working set hours for one company.
 This makes freelancing one of the most common flexible jobs for people earning independently.

 Important!
-Most freelance platforms charge 10-20% fees on your earnings.
-Factor this into your rates from the start, or plan to transition to direct clients within 6 to 12 months to keep more of what you earn.
+Most freelance platforms charge 10%–20% service fees on your earnings.
+Many freelancers start on platforms to build reviews and experience, then move to direct clients within 6 to 12 months to keep more of their income.

 You’re a good fit for freelancing if you: